 Content Marketing Doesn’t End with Content Creation and Distribution: Do’s and Don’ts

 Most of the businesses complain that we full log of content, fully optimized SEO, and good traffic, but still we don’t find customers.
 Strange, isn’t it?
 Here are the reasons when not considering may lead to failure of your content marketing strategy:

-- Most of the content marketer’s study trends, channelize their content efforts, and optimize their SEO to gain traffic.
+- Most of content marketer’s study trends, channelize their content efforts and optimize their SEO to gain traffic.
 Your content marketing is not just about getting traffic and SEO.
 Your viewers must transform into customers or promoters.
 You got to provide value to viewers in the form of a guide to further educate or offer expert help for personalized assistance.
 Businesses need to plan the buyer’s journey.

-- The key to content marketing is precisely understanding your buyer and having a complete map of what interests your buyer, which is termed as a buyer persona.
+- The key to content marketing is precisely understanding your buyer and having a complete map of what interests your buyer, which is termed a buyer persona.
 Lack of a fully structured buyer persona is like shooting aimlessly.